jorsn/espresso/README.md

 javakarol program has to be written, but the preset parts of the class can be configured by creating other modes.

+All modes are located in the directory `modes` or `src/dist/modes`.
+They are constituted of a directory whose name is the mode name, which contains three
+files:

+* `code`: An executable java class template. `// karolcode` is substituted by the javakarol code from the editor.
+* `desc` (optional): A description for this mode which is displayed above the editor pane.
+* `text` (optional): A default text that is automatically inserted in the editor pane.

+For examples please have a look at the built-in modes.

 Copyright